f5devcentral/f5-agility-labs-xc/docs/class1/lab4.rst

-Lab 4: Fine Tuning a WAF Policy
+(Optional) Lab 4: Fine Tuning a WAF Policy
 ===============================

+This lab is also covered in the xC WAF 102 course.

 In this next lab we will learn how to customize a WAF policy.

 We will go through the actions of disabling specific WAF rules that